- Ms Elizabeth Stubbins Bates

 (co-authored with Chia Lehnhardt) ‘Private Military and Security Companies in the Occupied Palestinian Territories: The International Law Framework’ (HPCR Policy Brief, 2008).

-‘Laconic Norms of Prevention in International Humanitarian Law’, University of Nottingham School of Law Security Group (invited talk), 9 November 2015.
+‘Laconic Norms of Prevention in International Humanitarian Law’ University of Nottingham Security Group (invited talk), 9 November 2015.

-‘Sophisticated Constructivism in International Humanitarian Law Compliance Theory’, Sociological Inquiries in International Law II, University of Toronto, 9 October 2015.
+‘Solving the Conundrum between Training and Compliance in International Humanitarian Law’, Sociological Inquiries into International Law II, University of Toronto, 9-10 October 2015.

 ‘The Neglected Architecture of Justice in International Humanitarian Law’, International Law Association British Branch conference, 29-30 May 2015.